 Combining multiple measurements, especially for spatial averaging, can result in a more accurate filter design & overall system response.
 Eclipse Audio has three software products which can average an unlimited number* of loudspeaker measurements – of any supported format – into a single response: Averager, FIR Designer M and FIR Designer.
 All accept loudspeaker measurements from any tool, such as Systune, Easera, Smaart, Klippel & others.

 Averager is a stand-alone software application enabling the creation of an averaged response for use in any other audio & plotting tools (ie. not just those developed by Eclipse Audio).

-FIR Designer M & FIR Designer both include the same averaging functionality as an optional step within the filter design workflow, generating a response only for use within the program itself.
+FIR Designer M & FIR Designer both include the same averaging functionality as an optional step within the filter design workflow.
+Generate a response for export or for use within the program (from the Import tab).

 Averaging filenames and settings can be saved as an ‘Averaging Session File’ which can be can be shared between FIR Designer M, FIR Designer & Averager.

 *Subject to computer memory limits